Beyond the Bedside: Unmasking the Realities of Urgent Home Care & Medicaid Challenges

 Uncompensated Travel Time: Caregivers frequently spend considerable time traveling between clients' homes, a period that is often uncompensated.
 This effectively reduces their already modest hourly rate, as personal vehicle expenses (fuel, maintenance, insurance) are borne solely by the caregiver, transforming travel into an unpaid labor cost.

-Transportation Disadvantages for Caregivers:
+Transportation Disadvantages for Caregivers

 Time Lost in Transit: Navigating traffic, securing parking, and traversing long distances between clients' residences consumes a significant portion of a caregiver's workday and personal time.
 This transit time is frequently unpaid, diminishing their effective working hours and contributing to extended, tiring workdays.